raythx98/Website-Development/README.md

 > SEO and Miscellaneous

-Search for site_name and update it to the link to your portfolio
+- Search for `site_name` & `site` and update it to the link to your portfolio

-Search for title and update it from John Doe | Home to Your Name | Home
+- Search for `title` and update it from `Ray Toh | Home` to `Your Name | Home`

-Search for description and update by writing something about yourself
+- Search for `keywords` & `description` and update by writing something about yourself

-Search for url and update it to the link to your portfolio

-Search for site and again update it to the link to your portfolio
+- Search for `url` and update it to the link to your portfolio

-Search for application-name and update it from John Doe | Home to Your Name | Home
+- Search for `application-name` and update it from `Ray Toh | Home` to `Your Name | Home`

-Search for apple-mobile-web-app-title and update it from John Doe | Home to Your Name | Home
+- Search for `apple-mobile-web-app-title` and update it from `Ray Toh | Home` to `Your Name | Home`

-Search for summary and update it by writing somthing about yourself
+- Search for `summary` and update it by writing somthing about yourself

+- Add your preview image to to `assets/images` and upload the same image to an image hosting website running on HTTPS, such as [IMGUR](https://imgur.com/).

+- Search for `og:image` and update it to the image path of your preview image

+- Search for `og:image:secure_url` and update it to the IMGUR link of your preview image

-#### Final Steps
+### Final Steps

 After making all the changes, now it's time to push these changes to your local repository.
 For this, steps to be followed are :